Iowa State Players to Watch Against Pittsburgh - First Round

 Iowa State Players to Watch

-Holmes posts 13.4 points and 3.3 assists per game -- both team highs.
-He is also putting up 3.7 rebounds, shooting 39.1% from the floor and 34.5% from beyond the arc with 1.3 made 3-pointers per contest.
+Holmes puts up a team-best 13.4 points per game.
+He is also averaging 3.7 rebounds and 3.3 assists, shooting 39.1% from the floor and 34.5% from beyond the arc with 1.3 made 3-pointers per contest.

-Tamin Lipsey is tops on his team in assists per contest (4.5), and also posts 7.4 points and 3.8 rebounds.
-At the other end, he puts up 2.2 steals and 0.1 blocked shots.
+Tamin Lipsey averages a team-leading 4.5 assists per contest.
+He is also putting up 7.4 points and 3.8 rebounds, shooting 49.5% from the field.

 Iowa State Top Performers (Last 10 Games)